Ver0s/a11y-academy/src/content/learning-paths/fundamentals/introduction.md

 ## The Business Case for Accessibility

-Making your website accessible isn't just the right thing to do—it makes business sense:
+Making your website accessible isn't just the right thing to do, it makes business sense:

 ### Legal Requirements